 Since RAPID 5 was unveiled, interest and excitement around the vision has been astounding.
 RAPID 5 received its 501c3 in July 2022.
 In this short time, a significant amount of work has been accomplished.

 Perhaps most important to moving the RAPID 5 vision forward at this early stage, is the successful establishment of a Board of Directors who are committed to helping guide and grow the organization.
-Our focus in the coming year now turns to the intensive work of strategic and operational planning with the Board.
-The plan will address building and sustaining the organization and the system.
-Our outward facing work will quiet to focus resources and staff on these critical planning efforts.

 As central Ohio is on track to become a region of 3 million people by 2050, there is a unique and urgent opportunity to ensure that growth includes plans to preserve and expand people’s access to nature.
 Connecting people with nature and one another benefits their wellbeing, promotes social equity, spurs environmental stewardship, increases mobility and enhances economic vitality.